joshfinnie/joshfinnie.com/src/pages/blog/getting-truffle-and-ganache-working-with-docker.md

 ```

-I am not a huge fan of installing things globally, especially when it does not work with the latest version of Node.js.
+I am not a huge fan of installing things globally, especially when it does not work with the latest version of Node.js or NPM.
-Luckily, we have tools for this situation.
+Luckily, we have tools to help us in these situations.

 ## Docker

 Docker has been around for a while.
-But in case you are unfamiliar, Docker is a set of tools that facilitates OS-level virtualization.<sup>[1](https://en.wikipedia.org/wiki/Docker_(software))</sup>
+But in case you are unfamiliar, Docker is a set of tools that facilitates OS-level virtualization.<sup>[6](https://en.wikipedia.org/wiki/Docker_(software))</sup>
 These tools will allow us to containerize the Truffle and Ganache setup removing the need of global installation.
 It's a win-win.
 The Docker container we build can be used anywhere, and we no longer need to worry about the version of Node.js we have installed on our computer.